The 4 Best Breakfast Cereals

 - Avoid cereals with added sugars.

-- Lots of cereals come with dried fruits, chocolate or even nuts.
+- Lots of breakfast cereals come with dried fruits, chocolate or even nuts.
 If you want to lose weight, you should know that these products are not recommendable for you.
 “Muesli”-type cereals, for example, tend to have lots of calories, so make sure that you stick to moderate consumption of these products.

 - Cereals with chocolate or honey also tend to have too much sugar.